Please read the following information before leaving for your expedition.

 Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your participant forms.

-This project can accommodate special diets for those requiring gluten-free, dairy-free or vegetarian meals.
+This project can accommodate special diets for those requiring gluten-free, dairy-free, or vegetarian meals.

-Premade, retail, vegan meals can be available at an additional cost, but must be requested and paid for in advance.
+Premade, retail, vegan meals can be available at an additional cost, but they must be requested and paid for in advance.

 Climate Change: Sea to Trees at Acadia National Park